 Our experience, observations and a must-have check-list

-When raising money for a business, one should have a clear objective – the “point B”, which, when achieved, should multiply the invested capital, not waste it.
+When looking for funding solutions for a business, one should have a clear objective – the “point B”, which, when achieved, should multiply the invested capital, not waste it.
 Let’s dive into some of the most common easy-to-spot mistakes: